 I’ve lived in Exmouth in the spring and summertime, and the weather has always been very good to me, with just a few rain showers.

 However, my trip to North Devon one August was a complete washout, and the county is certainly not immune to wet weather.
 Therefore, it’s a good idea to have a selection of places to visit when the weather isn’t so great!

 Things to do in North Devon in the rain

 I’ll be frank with you – North Devon isn’t the best place to visit when it’s raining.
-This part of the country is epic, with breathtaking beaches and fantastic cliff views.
+This part of the country is epic, with breathtaking beaches, such as those around Woolacombe, and fantastic cliff views.
 However, it’s not safe to walk around the cliffs when it’s raining, and you probably don’t want to be on the beach when it’s pouring down!

 There are a few things to do in North Devon in the rain, as detailed below.
 If you have a car with you, you can also drive to attractions in South and Central Devon (described further down this blog post) or hop over the border and check out some of the best things to do in Cornwall in the rain too.

 Milky Way Adventure Park is a great attraction if you’re wondering what to do when it’s raining in North Devon and have kids in tow!
 Much of it is outside, and some attractions will be closed if the weather is too wet.
 However, there’s a large inside area too.

 Milky Way Adventure Park has 110,000 square feet of indoor attractions, such as indoor dodgems, soft play, archery and laser shooting.
 And it’s not just for kids – adults are welcome too!

 The Big Sheep

 The Big Sheep is one of the best places in Devon for ‘all-weather fun’.
 As well as lots of rides outside, they’ve got one of the region’s largest indoor playgrounds, which they’ve called EWEtopia!